osisoft/Client-Failover-Service/content/administration/administration.md

 The examples in the administration topics use cURL, a commonly available tool on Windows as well as Postman, a REST tool for systems with GUI components.
 You can use the same operations with any programming language or tool that supports making REST calls.

-For more information on PI adapter configuration tools, see [Configuration tools](xref:ConfigurationTools).
+For more information on AVEVA adapter configuration tools, see [Configuration tools](xref:ConfigurationTools).